keu/docs/software_versioned_docs/version-0.29/runtime-release-notes.md

 ### Additional improvements

-- Upgraded `astro-sdk-python` to 1.4.0, which includes support for FTP/SFTP, Databricks, and Azure Blob Storage.
-For a complete list of changes, see the [Astro Python SDK Changelog](https://astro-sdk-python.readthedocs.io/en/1.4/CHANGELOG.html).
 - Upgraded `astronomer-providers` to 1.13.0, which includes support for using a role ARN with `AwsBaseHookAsync`.
-For a complete list of changes, see the [Astronomer Providers changelog](https://github.com/astronomer/astronomer-providers/blob/1.13.0/CHANGELOG.rst).
+See the [Astronomer Providers changelog](https://github.com/astronomer/astronomer-providers/blob/1.13.0/CHANGELOG.rst) for a complete list of changes.
 - Upgraded `openlineage-airflow` to 0.19.2, which includes new support for Airflow operators like the `S3FileTransformOperator` and additional facets for task runs.
-See the [OpenLineage changelog](https://github.com/OpenLineage/OpenLineage/releases/tag/0.19.2) for more information.
+See the [OpenLineage changelog](https://github.com/OpenLineage/OpenLineage/releases/tag/0.19.2) for a complete list of changes.

 ## Astro Runtime 7.1.0